 Burnout, the phenomenon when a team member feels exhausted and mentally spent due to work, is one of the biggest threats to employee engagement.
 It’s a real issue – the World Health Organization declared burnout an occupational phenomenon in their 2019 revision of the International Classification of Diseases.

-We know the intangible results of employee burnout: slower production, a more negative team culture, and the generally irritable nature of anyone who’s felt overworked during a global health crisis.
+We know the intangible results of employee burnout: slower production, a more negative team culture, lower employee retention, and the generally irritable nature of anyone who’s felt overworked during a global health crisis.
 Gallup recently uncovered some consequences of an exhausted workforce that are a little more quantitative…

 Burnt-out team members are